-ROLAND DIGITAL PIANOS – REVIEW | 13 Models for 2023 | Update!
+01 Jun ROLAND DIGITAL PIANOS – REVIEW | 15 Models for 2025 | Update!

-Roland Digital Pianos | REVIEW | 13 models | 2023
+Roland Digital Pianos | REVIEW | 15 models | 2025

-Roland Digital Pianos | under $1000 to $10,000 | REVIEW | 13 models for 2023 | LOWER PRICES ON NEW DIGITAL PIANOS! – Roland has been designing & producing 88 piano weighted key action digital pianos for many decades.
+Roland has been designing & producing 88 piano weighted key action digital pianos for many decades.
 Roland is a Japanese company that has been well known for their impressive digital piano technology for home digital pianos, portable digital pianos, and also for professional stage digital pianos used on stage, in recording studios, and for other related purposes.

 In this review I am concentrating on the Roland furniture cabinet 88-key piano piano weighted key action digital pianos (with internal speakers) and also 88-key portable digital pianos with optional furniture cabinet type stands & triple pedal units all of which can serve a purpose depending on your musical needs and budget.

 Those HP & LX models came out some years ago from a few years ago so don’t have Roland’s latest sound and key action technology.
-Roland has a new GP digital grand piano series that is just coming out now for 2023 and does have their latest digital piano sound and key action technology in them.
-The digital grand pianos include the new GP-3 micro grand, GP-6 mini grand, and GP-9 acoustic baby grand size along with the GP-9M model that has actual moving keys like a player piano which will move along (up & down) with MIDI song files playing from a USB thumb drive in the piano.
+Roland has a new GP digital grand piano series that has recently come out for 2025 and does have their latest digital piano sound and key action technology in them.

-Roland GP609 Grand Piano
+Roland Digital Grand Piano

-Roland GP609 Digital Grand Piano
+Roland Digital Pianos

 We believe that the Roland HP-704 home furniture cabinet digital piano is definitely the “sweet spot” in the entire new line of Roland pianos.
-It has the looks, the sound, the key action, and the functionality that make it a winner as compared to all of the other Roland digital pianos currently being offered for 2022 in our opinion.
+It has the looks, the sound, the key action, and the functionality that make it a winner as compared to all of the other Roland digital pianos currently being offered for 2025 in our opinion.

-The HP704 sells in local Roland authorized piano stores at about $3750 (plus tax, plus shipping, etc), so it’s in a reasonable price range like a few other top brands.
+The HP704 sells in local Roland authorized piano stores at about $2999 (plus tax, plus shipping, etc), so it’s in a reasonable price range like a few other top brands.
 Roland also has a unique model called “Kiyola” KF-10 which only has limited availability in the US at one outlet called by the acronym MoMa.
 But that one is definitely way overpriced in our opinion.

-Essentially the Kiyola is a more basic version of the Roland DP603 in a very contemporary, unique cabinet with customer matching bench.
-But the Kiyola is quite a bit more money at $4899 and definitely not worth that premium cost in our opinion.
+Essentially the Kiyola is a more basic version of the prior Roland DP603 in a very contemporary, unique cabinet with customer matching bench.
+But the Kiyola is quite a bit more money at $5499 and definitely not worth that premium cost in our opinion.
 That’s probably why no Roland piano store dealer sells it except for MoMa, Museum of Modern Art in New York.
 Go to the following link to read more about the new HP, LX, and older GP models: Detailed Review of Roland HP, LX, & GP digital pianos

 Roland HP704